bluecats/bluecats-python-dman-api-client/README.md

 7. Write down the Client Id and Client Secret

-Add your client id and client secret as strings in the file "client_configs.json" found in your configs folder.
+Add your client id and client secret as strings in the file "client_config.json" found in your examples configs folder.
 For example:

 ```
 {